ArunSehrawat/Interferometric-Neural-Networks/README.md

 In the Jupyter Notebook __QUBO_with_INN__, we have generated two sets of QUBO instances, where the Q matrix sampled from a discrete uniform and the standard normal distributions.
 Each set containing one thousand instances for 17  binary variables (qubits).
 For each problem instance, we obtained two solutions: (1) a global optimum solution through an exhaustive search over $2^{17}=131072$ possibilities and (2) a solution using the the bottom INN.
 And, we obtained the gap between the two solutions.
-The INN consistently yields the global optimum, achieving a success rate of 95% and 89% for the uniform and normal distributions, respec- tively.
+The INN consistently yields the global optimum, achieving a success rate of 95% and 89% for the uniform and normal distributions, respectively.
 In both cases, the optimality gaps remain under 2%.

 ![opt_gap](https://github.com/ArunSehrawat/Interferometric-Neural-Networks/assets/99533657/3d1240e7-0281-4639-adbf-5cfca0a8f6f9)

 -----

 **(2)** In the Jupyter Notebook __Binary_Image_classification_with_INN__, we have employed the bottom INN for binary image classifications on the MNIST dataset.
 To create a 2-class classification problem, we gathered all the images of only two specific digits, denoted as $a$ and $b$, which are respectively labeled as the negative class and the positive class.
 After the training of the INN, we evaluate its performance by using accuracy and $\text{f}_1$ scores on the test set.
-The results are obtained for every $a,b\in\{0,\cdots,9\}$ provided $a\neq b$.
+The results are obtained for every $a,b=0,\cdots,9$ provided $a\neq b$.

 ![acc_mat](https://github.com/ArunSehrawat/Interferometric-Neural-Networks/assets/99533657/7e13bd3e-c535-46e0-a676-b8d485ad66b8)
 ![f1_mat](https://github.com/ArunSehrawat/Interferometric-Neural-Networks/assets/99533657/9e56aefc-6eda-4b27-b801-e54324b8bee7)